green-code-initiative/ecoCode-common/doc/INSTALL.md

 - click on "Run workflow" list button
 - choose a tag version (and not a branch because SNAPSHOT version won't be published on Maven Central)
 - click on "Run workflow" button
-- check Workflow launched on Actions tab
+- check launched workflow on Actions tab
-- 20 minutes later (becasue of Maven central internal process), check on maven central if new version is published
+- 20 minutes later (because of Maven central internal process), check on maven central if new version is published

 ## HOWTO configure publish process on Maven Central (core-contributor rights needed)

-- change "MAVEN_GPG" variables : security GPG configuration (public an private keys) for Maven Central

 ### Update OSSRH token

 #### What is OSSRH token ?

-`OSSRH_TOKEN` and `OSSRH_USERNAME` are used to communicate between Github and Sonatype Nexus system for publish process to Maven Central.
+`OSSRH_TOKEN` and `OSSRH_USERNAME` are used for communication between Github and Sonatype Nexus system for publish process to Maven Central.

 These variables are stored in Github Secrets available `Settings` tab of `ecoCode` repository, in `Secrets and variables` sub-tab, in `Actions` sub-section.

 #### Why change these variables ?

 Values are get from a specific Sonatype Nexus account.

 Actually, `ecoCode` Sonatype Nexus account was used to generate values corresponding to `OSSRH_TOKEN` and `OSSRH_USERNAME` variables.

-If we want use another account, we need to change these values by generating new ones.
+If we want use another account, we need to change these values by generating new ones on this new account.

 #### How to generate new values and update Github Secrets ?

 1. Go to [Sonatype Nexus](https://oss.sonatype.org/)
-2. Login with `ecoCode` account
+2. Login with account (ex : `ecoCode`)
 3. Go to `Profile` tab
 4. Go to `User Token` sub-tab present in top list (`Summary` value is selected by default)
 5. Click on `Access User Token` button
-6. new values will be generated and displayed
+6. New values will be generated and displayed
-7. copy these values and paste them in Github Secrets in `ecoCode` repository, respectively in `OSSRH_TOKEN` (the password) and `OSSRH_USERNAME` variables (the username)
+7. Copy these values and paste them in Github Secrets in `ecoCode` repository, respectively in `OSSRH_TOKEN` variable (the password) and `OSSRH_USERNAME` variable (the username)
 8. Check publish process with a new release version (see above [HOWTO configure publish process on Maven Central](#howto-configure-publish-process-on-maven-central))

 ### Update GPG Maven Central keys

 #### What is GPG Maven Central keys ?

-GPG system is used to sign JAR files before publish process to Maven Central.
+GPG system is used to sign JAR files before publishing them to Maven Central.
-We have to generate public and private keys and store them in Github Secrets with `MAVEN_GPG_PRIVATE_KEY` and `MAVEN_GPG_PASSPHRASE` variables.
+We have to generate public and private keys, and store them in Github Secrets with `MAVEN_GPG_PRIVATE_KEY` and `MAVEN_GPG_PASSPHRASE` variables.

 These GPG keys are stored in Github Secrets available `Settings` tab of `ecoCode` repository, in `Secrets and variables` sub-tab, in `Actions` sub-section.